What Would Howard Do?

 Howard Sr. earned a Bachelor of Science degree in Economics in 1927, which I would argue is quite the equal of any MBA today.
 I would also like to claim he was named after me but chronologically, given that he was born in 1906, it seems unlikely.

 In his time, Howard Ahmanson, Sr., was known as an innovative business thinker.
-Five years after he died, Home Savings was struggling with issues about going public [that was because of the Tax Reform Act of 1969, something that he could not have anticipated] and was dealing with the inflationary and unsettled environment of the day.
+Five years after he died, Home Savings was struggling with issues about going public and was dealing with the inflationary and unsettled environment of the day.

 At that point, a writer at Forbes Magazine, in an article called, coincidentally, “What Would Howard Do?” charged that the management of H. F. Ahmanson and Company, the holding company of Home Savings, was trying to manage by holding seances and channeling him.
 Desperate times demand desperate measures!
 However, despite the troubles of the time, things were probably not that desperate.
 Still, it’s quite true that my father was unique in his foresight and intuitive skills.